Salvuhhtore/Overwatch-2-Stats/README.md

 ## Future Work
 If given data on updated and more current seasons, I would like to continue to refine the analysis to accurately reflect the evolving gameplay dynamics of Overwatch 2, especially as the game approaches its 10th season.

+I hope you find this as interesting to view as I did in making it!